ThanonC/ThanonC/README.md

-Hi I'm thanon
+Hi I'm Thanon,
+I'm a Developer since 2018, I come from Germany but speak most of the time English

 <details>
   <summary>Stuff I do</summary>

   - discord / ts3 / WhatsApp bots in Java, Typescript and JavaScript

   - Websites in Html, JavaScript, typescript, rust and css